PLAYING RULES FOR THE 2021-22 CBL SEASON

 - Postponements.
 All matches are confirmed as shown on the website.
 Teams can make an application to have a particular tip off time amended and where possible, the League will look to accommodate.
 However wherever this is not possible if a team cannot attend at the listed time/date, the game will be awarded to the opposing team by a score of 20-0.

 - Playing Kit.
 Each team playing in the Community Basketball League must have a matching kit to include vests and shorts.
-Vests should be numbered front and back.
+Vests should be numbered front and back and visible to the officials.
 Undergarments that are visible such as T-shirts are not permitted (unless it is part of the uniform, and the same colour as the playing vest and worn by the whole team).
 The league makes exceptions for supportive compression shirts, shorts or ‘tights’ or additional garments worn for religious purposes.
 All Jewellery must be removed prior to the start of the game.
 There may be situations where jewellery and adornments cannot be removed.
 Please ensure that these situations are brought to the attention of the League Commissioner and Officials prior to tip off time.
 The Commissioner and Officials will then decide if the jewellery or adornment can be worn if properly covered up.
 The Commissioners decision is final.

 - Disqualifications.
 In the unlikely event of a player being disqualified from a game other than for a 5th foul violation, the offending player will be automatically suspended from his/her next match.
 The suspension will take effect from the next match.
 In the event of a coach disqualification, the coach is suspended for 1 game and fined £25.
 The suspension will take effect from the next match.
 Coaches will not be permitted to coach any more games until the fine is paid in full.
 Players or coaches who are disqualified for disciplinary reasons 3 times within any single CBL season are automatically barred from participating in any CBL competitions for the remainder of the season.
 The league reserves the right to refuse future entry to barred players if no remorse or behaviour change is exhibited by the offending player or coach.
 Teams wanting to make an appeal against a suspension must make their appeal in writing within 24 hours to email@example.com.
 The league will review any appeal with a minimum of 3 committee members.
 Upon review, any subsequent decision of the review committee is final.
 Any appeal must be accompanied by an appeal fee of £50.
 The fee is refundable if the decision is overturned by the committee.
 If the decision is upheld no refund will be due.

-Hereafter, all England Basketball rules apply.
+Hereafter, all Basketball England rules apply.